First FDA-Cleared AI Agent and LLM Enabled Device Confirmed

 The public evidence points to an LLM/conversational layer handing structured facts to provider-configured clinical decision support.

-The best public reading of UpDoc is not "LLM doctor."
+Assuming the subject device of the press releases is the older K253281, the best public reading of UpDoc is not "LLM doctor."
 It is conversation on the outside, structured data in the middle, and protocolized clinical decision support on the inside.

 The FDA decision summary names a patient mobile app, a provider web portal, and a cloud-based application made of a Conversation Service (UpDoc Agent) and a Clinical Service.
 The same document says healthcare providers configure dosing instructions, algorithms, glucose targets, and safety protocols, and that insulin instructions are computed based on provider-defined treatment parameters.